kenwheeler/slick/README.markdown

 #### CDN

-To start working with Slick right away, there's a couple of CDN choices availabile to serve the files as close, and fast as possible to your users:
+To start working with Slick right away, there's a couple of CDN choices available to serve the files as close, and fast as possible to your users:

 - https://cdnjs.com/libraries/slick-carousel